Department of Culture, Society and Justice

 SOC 465 Environmental Justice (3 credits)

 This course surveys the history of environmental justice in the United States and globally, and it explores the different sociological perspectives surrounding environmental justice cases and movements.
-Courses will slightly differ in emphasis depending on the instructor, allowing opportunities to explore more deeply the social philosophies and policies that inform this course topic.
+Courses will allow opportunities to explore the social, political, and economic philosophies and policies that inform definitions of “justice” and “fairness”, with an emphasis on sustainability at local, national, and international levels.
 Typically Offered: Spring (Odd Years).

 SOC 466 Climate Change and Society (3 credits)